AutoLyfe/Terraform-Linux-VM-Deployment/README.md

 # Use Terraform to create a Linux VM

-Terraform module to create a complete Linux environment which include a virtual network, subnet, public IP address and more, according to <a href=
+Terraform project to create a complete Linux environment which include a virtual network, subnet, public IP address and more, according to <a href=
 "https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-terraform">Microsoft Learn</a>

 # Usage

-I have decided to stray from the example provided in the Microsoft learn documentation and create multiple subnets using the for_each loop
+I have decided to stray from the example provided in the Microsoft learn documentation and create multiple subnets using the for_each loop.
+Note the syntax needed to associate both subnets to the Network Security Group

 ```terraform
 resource "azurerm_subnet" "subnet" {